JohannesPfeifer/DSGE_mod/README.md

 This mod-file shows how to use Dynare's LaTeX-capacities

+## GarciaCicco_et_al_2010.mod

+Replicates the model studied in García-Cicco, Javier and Pancrazi, Roberto and Uribe, Martín (2010):
+"Real Business Cycles in Emerging Countries", American Economic Review, 100(5), pp. 2510-2531.

+It provides a replication code for the main results of the original paper for the case of Argentina.

+This mod-file shows how to use the loglinear and logdata options of Dynare.

 ## Hansen_1985.mod

 Replicates the model studied in Hansen, Gary D. (1985): "Invisible labor and